MattPahuta/password-generator-app/README.md

 ### Useful resources

 - [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Range slider for chrome - stackoverflow](https://stackoverflow.com/questions/65738788/input-range-slider-progress-for-chrome-browser) - This is the stackoverflow post that led me to my eventual solution for dealing with the range slider styling for chrome, based heavily on [this codepen](https://codepen.io/ShadowShahriar/pen/zYPPYrQ)

 ## Author